cameronkruse/hacktheenvironment/ComputerVisionRaspberryPi_Tutorial.md

 5. Push the black plastic clip back into place firmly, but make sure you’re pressing it down vertically.
 6. Place the Camera board into the protective plastic case.

 ### Enabling, Testing, and Troubleshooting

 1. Startup your Raspberry Pi.
-2. Connect with VNC Viewer as detailed previously
+2. Connect using SSH as detailed previously: ` bash ssh username@ipaddress`
-3. Go to the main menu > Preferences > Raspberry Pi Configuration tool
-4. Select the Interfaces tab and ensure that the camera is enabled
-5. Reboot your Raspberry Pi by going to main menu > Logout > Reboot
+3. run the command sudo raspi-config
+4. user cursor keys to select and open Interfacing Options
+5. Select I1 "Legacy Camera" and answer Yes to enable legacy camera support.
+6. Use the arrow keys to select Finish and then reboot
+7. Once you've exited the menu, input `sudo nano /boot/config.txt` to open the config.txt file.
+8. find the line `hdmi_force_hotplug=1` and uncomment it by removing the `#` at the beginning of the line.
+9. reboot your Pi by typing `sudo reboot`

-Once the Pi has rebooted, reconnect using VNC Viewer.
+Once the Pi has rebooted, connect using VNC Viewer.
 Open up a terminal window using VNC Viewer and type this command that should take a still picture and save it to the Desktop.

 ```bash
 raspistill -o Desktop/image.jpg
 ```

 If you see an image appear on your Pi Desktop it means that your camera is connected correctly.
 Congratulations!

 If you receive the following error it means that your camera is not connected properly.

 ```bash
 $ raspistill -o Desktop/image.jpg